entropyxyz/entropy-core/crates/test-cli/README.md

 When registering with private access mode, a keyshare file will be written to the directory where you run the command.
 You must make subsequent `sign` commands in the same directory.

-Once you have successfully registered you can run the `status` command again and you should see the account you registered.
-The 'verifying key' field is the public secp256k1 key of the distributed keypair used to sign messages from the Entropy account.
+If registration was successful you will see the verifying key of your account, which is the public secp256k1 key of your distributed keypair.
+You will need this in order to specify the account when requesting to sign a message.
+If you run the `status` command again and you should see the account you registered.

 ### Sign